osteele/Arduino_SerialRecord/README.md

 Once you install the library, these examples are available in the *File > Examples > SerialRecord* submenu.
 You can also review them [on GitHub](https://github.com/osteele/Arduino_SerialRecord/tree/main/examples).

+Due to a bug in the Arduino IDE 2.0.0 as of October 2022, library examples may not appear in the AExamples menu the first time you select the File > Examples menu item.
+If the only examples listed are the "Built-in examples", simply release the mouse button and then select the File > Examples menu item again, in order to see library examples as well.

 ![](docs/arduino-examples.png)